The Photometric LSST Astronomical Time-series Classification Challenge (PLAsTiCC): Selection of a performance metric for classification probabilities balancing diverse science goals: Conclusion

+On the basis of the mock classifier rankings, we found that both metrics reward the classifiers that are better and penalize those that are worse, where better and worse are defined by our common intuition, yielding the same rankings under either metric and demonstrating that both could be appropriate for \plasticc.
+However, since only one could be selected, the log-loss was chosen due to its potential for interpretation after the conclusion of the challenge.
+While modifyinging the log-loss metric to handle weights for different classes diminishes its interpretability, it can still be understood as information gain, subject to the value we as scientists place on knowledge of each class.

+The space of possible metrics we could have considered is truly unbounded, from traditional metrics of deterministic labels to established extensions thereof for probabilistic classifications to novel quantities tuned to any given science case.
+Though there was no need to do a more extensive survey of metrics nor to devise new metrics for \plasticc, since both log-loss and Brier score passed the basic sanity tests for this application, further work remains to be done in optimally selecting probabilistic classification metrics in other astronomical contexts.

 We conclude by noting that care should be taken in planning future open challenges to ensure alignment between the challenge goals and the performance metric, so that efforts are best directed to achieve the challenge objectives.
-We hope that this study of metric performance across a range of systematic effects and weights may serve as a guide to approaching the problem of identifying optimal probabilistic classifiers for general science applications.
+It is our hope hope that this study of metric performance across a range of systematic effects and weights may serve as a guide to approaching the problem of identifying promising probabilistic classifiers for general science applications.